swashdev/SwashRL/docs/CONTRIBUTING.md

   3. In the case of section headers, a box or line is drawn using slashes to grab the user's attention.

+[^1]: I lied, there are actually two exceptions to this rule which don't apply to the exception I gave: The `d()` function, because it uses standard die specifications from RPGs (e.g. `d( 4 )` is a d4) and the `IO` object in the mainloop, whose name I left as-is because it's about as descriptive as it needs to be.

 [the SwashRL license]: ../LICENSE.txt
 [the third-party licenses file]: ../3rdparty.txt